-- 1 Select the desired range using the range selection keys after turning on the power supply. - 2 Press the Display Limit key to show the limit values on the display. - 3 Move the blinking digit to the appropriate position using the resolution selection keys and change the blinking digit value to the desired voltage limit by turning the control knob.
-If the display limit times out, press the Display Limit key again. - 4 Set the knob to current control mode using the voltage/current adjust selection key. - 5 Move the blinking digit to the appropriate position using the resolution selection keys and change the blinking digit value to the desired current limit by turning the control knob. - 6 Press the Output On/Off key to enable the output.
-After about 5 seconds, the display will go to output monitoring mode automatically to display the voltage and current at the output or the display will go to output monitoring mode immediately by pressing the Output On/Off key again.
+- 1 Select the desired range using the range selection keys after turning on the power supply. - ${\bf 2}$ Press the $\widehat{{\Bbb Limit}^{\rm Display}}$ key to show the limit values on the display. - 3 Move the blinking digit to the appropriate position using the resolution selection keys and change the blinking digit value to the desired voltage limit by turning the control knob.
+If the display limit times out, press the Display key again. - 4 Set the knob to current control mode by pressing the $\frac{\text{Voltage}}{\text{Current}}$ key. - 5 Move the blinking digit to the appropriate position using the resolution selection keys and change the blinking digit value to the desired current limit by turning the control knob. - 6 Press the Output key to enable the output.
+After about 5 seconds, the display will go to output monitoring mode automatically to display the voltage and current at the output or the display will go to output monitoring mode immediately by pressing the Output key again.

-All front panel keys and controls can be disabled with remote interface commands.
-The Agilent E3632A must be in "Local" mode for the front panel keys and controls to function.
+Note All front panel keys and controls can be disabled with remote interface commands.
+The Agilent E3633A and Agilent E3634A must be in "Local" mode for the front panel keys and controls to function.